Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Discussion/Conclusion

 Years later, the different strands came together.
 The shear-free condition was found to be closely related to the good-cut equation; namely, that one equation could be transformed into the other.
-The major surprise came when we discovered that the \textit{regular} solutions of either equation were \textit{generated by complex world lines in an auxiliary} Minkowski space~\cite{Footprints}.
-(These complex world lines could be thought of as being complex analytic curves in the associated $\mathcal{H}$-space.
-The deeper meaning of this remains a question still to be resolved, i.e., what role, if any, do these complex lines play in $\mathcal{H}$-space.
-So far we find none.)
+The major surprise came when we discovered that the \textit{regular} solutions of either equation were generated by complex world lines in an auxiliary space~\cite{Footprints}.
+These complex world lines were interpreted as being complex analytic curves in the associated $\mathcal{H}$-space.
+The deeper meaning of this remains a major question still to be fully resolved; it is this issue which is \textit{partially} addressed in the present work.

-The complex world line mentioned above, associated with the spinning, charged and uncharged particle metrics, now can be seen as just a special case of these regular solutions.
-Since these metrics were algebraically special, among the many possible asymptotically shear-free NGCs there was (at least) one \textit{totally shear-free} (rather than asymptotically shear-free) congruence.
-This was the one we first discovered in 1965, that became the complex center-of-mass world line (which coincided with the complex center of charge in the charged case.).
-This observation was the clue for how to search for the generalization of the special world line associated with algebraically-special metrics and thus, in general, how to look for the special world line (and congruence) to be identified with the complex center of mass.
+At first, these complex world lines were associated with the spinning, charged and uncharged particle metrics -- type D algebraically special metrics, but now can be seen as just special cases of the asymptotically flat solutions.
+Since these metrics were algebraically special, among the many possible asymptotically shear-free NGCs there was (at least) one \textit{totally shear-free} (rather than asymptotically shear-free) congruence coming from the Goldberg--Sachs theorem.
+Their associated world lines were the ones first discovered in 1965 (coming, by accident, from the complex coordinate transformation), and became the complex center-of-mass world line (which coincided with the complex center of charge in the charged case.).
+This observation was the clue for how to search for the generalization of the special world line associated with algebraically-special metrics and thus, in general, how to look for the special world line (and congruence) to be identified with the complex center of mass for arbitrary asymptotically flat spacetimes.

 For the algebraically-special metrics, the null tetrad system at $\mathfrak{I}^{+}$ with one leg being the tangent null vector to the shear-free congruence leads to the vanishing of the asymptotic Weyl tensor component, i.e., $\psi_{0}^{\ast}=\psi_{1}^{\ast}=0$.
-For the general case, no tetrad exists with that property but one can always find a null tetrad with one leg being tangent to the shear-free congruence so that the $l=1$ harmonics of $\psi_{1}^{0\ast}$ vanish.
+For the general case, no tetrad exists with that property but one can always find a null tetrad with one leg being tangent to an asymptotically shear-free congruence so that the $l=1$ harmonics of $\psi_{1}^{0\ast}$ vanish.
 It is precisely that choice of tetrad that led to our definition of the complex center of mass.